SeanMott/KAR-Decomp/NamingScheme.md

 We have a common way for naming variables and functions, so everything is in sync

+If a ? is included in a name, it means it's unsure and is a theory

 ## Functions

 All functions start with `fn_`